ealayher/bash_tools/README.md

 Open files, create new files or open blank text editor.

 **script_time_func.sh**:
-Function that calculates the process time of a shell script.
+Function that calculates the process time of a shell script (*source* path inside of shell script)